Air Conditioner Repair Checklist

 If you have a smart thermostat, such as one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for troubleshooting.
 If you’re still having problems, reach us at 763-276-0617 for assistance.

 Your AC typically has a shut-down switch around its outdoor unit.
 This device is commonly in a metal box hung on your home.
-If your equipment has recently been serviced, the device may have inadvertently been positioned in the “off” position.
+If your equipment has recently been serviced, the device may have inadvertently been turned off.

 Clogged Condensate Drain Pan